joshyam-k/csci221/lecture-notes/lec4.md

   - additional types are also defined in this file
   - highly recommend using these as standard practice

+Most programming languages use a machine word to represent an int
+- Internally 37 is not represented as 100101
+- It is represented as 00000000000000000000000000100101

 ## Numbers: Math vs Computers

 In math there are infinitely many numbers, in a k-bit computer there are finitely many numbers ($2^k$ to be exact), the line is finite.